ewackerbarth1/Buoy_Data/README.md

 A few of the included analysis scripts focus solely on illustrating the historical measurements at a particular station.
 For instance, PlotHistoricalWvhts.py produces a time series of different percentile wave heights for each month:

-`python PlotHistoricalWvhts.py --bf ExampleBOI.txt --nYears 5 --show`
+`python PlotHistoricalWvhts.py --bf ExampleBOI.txt --nYears 3 --show --minPeriod 12.0`

 ## Choosing Buoys of Interest